 IWT Challenge fund

 Committee on Environmental Protection under the Government of the Republic of Tajikistan.

 Foundation Working Dogs For Conservation (WD4C)

 CIC - International Council for Game and Wildlife Conservation Dallas Safari Club,

 The Darwin Initiative

-For further information contact Hunting and Conservation Alliance of Tajikistan (H&CAT) (email@example.com).
+For further information contact Association of Nature Conservation Organizations of Tajikistan (ANCOT) (email@example.com).